Reference: https://jupyterbook.org/interactive/hiding.html

 544 rows × 8 columns

-Over 500 donkeys participated in the survey, and eight measurements were make on each donkey.
+Over 500 donkeys participated in the survey, and eight measurements were made on each donkey.
 According to the documentation, the granularity is a single donkey (Chapter 9).
-Table 18.1 below provides descriptions of the eight features.
+Table 18.1 provides descriptions of the eight features.

 Feature |